The Perfect 3 Days in Paris

 Passing the Eiffel Tower on the seine on Metro Line 6 going towards Nation

-Afterwards, you can hop back on the other way to finally sit on Trocadero gardens and bask in the story book image you’ve wondered for your whole life what would look like in person.
+Afterwards, you can hop back on the metro towards the other direction (Étoile) to finally sit on Trocadero gardens and bask in the story book image you’ve wondered for your whole life what would look like in person.

 Trocadéro Gardens; May of 2019